 Carol Fulp Reflects on Her HKS Executive Education Experience

-Carol Fulp is president & CEO of The Partnership, Inc., a Boston-based nonprofit that helps organizations build racially and ethnically diverse leadership pipelines.
+The Partnership, Inc. is a Boston-based nonprofit that helps organizations build racially and ethnically diverse leadership pipelines.
 Carol attended Strategies for Building and Leading Diverse Organizations executive education program in 2017.

 Why did you choose to attend a Harvard Kennedy School Executive Education program?